DireCorgi/thai-finder/Schema.md

 ```

 ## Notes
 1. We don't need to store data for all restaurants.
-Since this is for thai restaurants only, we could skip any non thai restaurant to save space.
+Since this is for thai restaurants only, we could skip any non thai restaurant to save space. (useful for Heroku free tier data limits)
-2. The metadata is could be useful in the future, but we don't need that to deliver the current restaurant grade.
+2. The metadata could be useful in the future, but we don't need that to deliver the current restaurant grade.
+We really only need to store restaurants, and possibily the inspections.
+We could always backfill the violations if needed.
 3. The grade is the grade from the latest inspection.
+This is a useful datafield to denormalize.

 ### Restaurants
 - id: primary_key
-- CAMIS: integer, indexed
+- camis: integer, indexed
 - name: string, null false
 - address: string (composition of building + street)
 - zipcode: string